Expressivity of Neural Networks with Random Weights and Learned Biases: Mathematical Proofs

 \end{lem}

 \begin{proof}

-In what follows W.L.O.G. we assume $\epsilon < 1$.
 It is well known that we can arbitrarily approximate this dynamical system with an RNN \cite{schafer2006recurrent}; we provide a simple proof of this in Proposition \ref{prop:rnn-universal-approx}.
-In particular, for arbitrary $1 > \epsilon > 0$ we can find an RNN of the form in Eq.\ref{eq:rnn}, with hidden layer width $\n \in \N$ and output $\hat{y}$, satisfying:
+In particular, for arbitrary $\epsilon > 0$ we can find an RNN of the form in Eq.\ref{eq:rnn}, with hidden layer width $\n \in \N$ and output $\hat{y}$, satisfying:

-for any initial condition of the dynamical system selected within the invariant set $\domain_z$.
-We note that this is a point-wise convergence.
-It can be shown (see Prop.\ref{prop:rnn-universal-approx}) that the hidden states of this RNN remain on a compact set, $\domain_r$, when approximating finite time trajectories of the original dynamical system with initial conditions in $\domain_z$.
-Given this compactness, we can then show that the following set

-is itself compact by the compactness of the sets from which it is formed.
-It will turn out that this set will contain the arguments of $\phi$ that appear in the proof.
-By its own compactness and the assumptions on $\phi$ we observe that $\phi$ has Lipschitz constant $K_\phi$.
-The size of $\domain_r$--and thus $\tilde\domain$--and $K_\phi$ will, in general, depend upon the first approximating neural network.
-By the compactness of $\domain$ and $\domain_r$, we can bound $x$ and $r$ on these sets to get bounds $R_x$ and $R_r$ respectively.
+Consider an $n$-width RNN of the form of Eq.\ref{eq:rnn} with parameter-bounding activation functions and with initial conditions $r_0(z_0)$, for $z_0 \in \domain_z$, determined by Eq.\ref{eq:r0}.
+This will result in $y_t = y_t(z_0,x_{0:(t-1)}, \params)$ being a continuous function in all of its arguments.
+Moreover, all of its arguments are from compact sets: $\domain_z$ is compact, $\domain_{\vec{x}}$ is compact, and $\params$ can be chosen to be on the hypercube with half-edges of length $\bar\parambound$.
+Thus $y_t$ admits a Lipschitz constant $K_n$.
+We make use of this below.

-Let the parameters of the above-defined approximating RNN be given by $\params^* = \{A^*, W^*, B^*, b^*\}$.
+Let the parameters of the above-defined approximating RNN, from Eq.\ref{eq:1-ds}, be given by $\params^* = \{A^*, W^*, B^*, b^*\}$.
 Then by Lemma \ref{lem:supp1} we can find a random RNN of hidden width $m$ and with parameters $\theta$ such that a mask, $\mask$, exists satisfying